 After honing his craft for two years, he felt ready to branch out on his own.
 Even though Czigler has a German-Hungarian last name and his education is from Germany, his plan was to make a beer for every taste.
 While IPAs and pale ales drive craft beer sales, his vision was variety: stouts, milk porter, hefeweizens, spiced, sours, Belgian trappist, etc.

-To create that variety, one of the brewery’s year-round beers is the Huntsman kölsch, which is a German-style of beer brewed mainly in Cologne.
+To create that variety, one of the brewery’s year-round beers is the Huntsman kölsch, which is a German-style of beer mainly from Cologne.
 It’s a clear, easy-drinking beer with a bright yellow hue and a dry, grainy taste.
 For the British-inspired red ale called the Prospector, caramel malts give it a fruity sweetness to balance with the hop bite.
 If you can handle the strong 10% ABV beer, Czig’s potent Belgian quadruple could make a trappist monk break his vow of silence.

 To go along with that vision of variety, he needed to find a large space that recreated the German beer hall atmosphere and reflected the old-world theme of the beer.
 After trying for buildings in Morristown and Newton, Czigler found that Hackettstown was eager to house a production brewery.
 The township and mayor helped him secure a brickware warehouse just off the town’s main road (Rt.
 46).